 Finish by reinstalling the fun cover or grill precisely the same way you removed it while uninstalling the old fan.

-6. Turn power on
+6. Turn the power on

 Go to the breaker switch and turn it on to see whether the fan is working.
 If the new fun is very quiet, you might not know it is working unless you test it.
 Take a hand close to the fun and feel whether there is suction.
 If there is a feeling of suction, then the fun is working correctly.

-To replace your bathroom fan without attic access should not be a stressful task.
+Replace your bathroom fan without attic access should not be a stressful task.
 When done correctly, you can save more money that could have been paid to installation experts.
 I consider it more manageable than when there is attic access.
 With good planning, seamless execution of the steps outlined in this article, you should be able to install a new fan in your bathroom